 Advantages of Robotic Mowers

-Robotic lawn mowers combine the best of robotics and lawn mowing to form a high tech yard tool.
-Initial setup involves setting out perimeter wire to contain the ‘bot to the yard.
+Robotic lawnmowers combine the best of robotics and lawn mowing to form a high tech yard tool.
+The initial setup involves setting out the perimeter wire to contain the ‘bot to the yard.

 At a scheduled time, the robot will leave its charging “house” and make its way across the yard, returning to the base when done.